-Now would be the best time to learn how to immigrate to Canada in 2023 because the Canadian government has a goal of inviting 465,000 new immigrants as permanent residents and by preparing ahead you can increase your chances of being one of them.
+Now would be the best time to learn how to immigrate to Canada in 2023 because the Canadian government aims to invite 465,000 new immigrants as permanent residents.
+By preparing, you can increase your chances of being one of them.

-Let’s have a look at how you and your family can live in one of the best countries in the world!
+Let’s look at how you and your family can live in one of the best countries in the world!

 How to Move in Canada in 2023

-Canada is a big believer in immigration and therefore has over 100 visa and immigration programs to allow immigrants from all over the world to work and live in Canada.
-Of these many programs, Canada has five top programs that will have you living in Canada as a permanent resident.
+Canada is a big believer in immigration and therefore has over 100 visa and immigration programs to allow immigrants worldwide to work and live in Canada.
+Of these many programs, Canada has five top programs to have you living in Canada as a permanent resident.

 They are as follows:

-If you haven’t heard of Canada’s famous Express Entry yet, then you’re missing out as it is one of the top ways to immigrate to Canada as a foreign skilled worker.
-Express Entry, which started in 2019, is an online system.
+If you haven’t heard of Canada’s famous Express Entry yet, you’re missing out as it is one of the top ways to immigrate to Canada as a skilled foreign worker.
+Express Entry, which started in 2015, is an online system.
 This makes it accessible to everyone from all over the world.

 The Express Entry system is already responsible for inviting over 11,000 people in January and February alone.
 This will be done through the three federal economic programs run through the Express Entry: